CarlSandstrom/Voxel2Tet/readme.md

 Introduction
 ============

 Voxel2Tet converts voxel representations to tetrahedral mesh with smooth interfaces.
 The Algorithm first generates a smooth surface using and then coarsens the fine mesh until no more coarsening is permitted.
 The coarse surface mesh is the used to create a tetrahedral mesh by calling the TetGen library.
+The purpose of the software is two-fold.
+First, smooth surfaces are desirable in many context, such as during investigations of interfaces between grains in micromechanics.
+Second, a reduction of degrees of freedom (i.e. vertices for describing the geometry) for decresing the computational effort used in computational analysis.
+That being said, a decrease in degrees of freedom is not guaranteed and depends on the original voxel data and the geometry of the object.
+Typically a very coarse input yields more degrees of freedom.
+Then again, a coarse voxel description is ill-suited for computations anyway.

 The code is in C++ and is written in a modular way such that new featers, such as new import and export filters, are easy to implement.
 It is text-based and should thus work on all common platforms.